Did you know?

 Threats

-The primary danger to Nautiluses, outside their natural predators, is human activities.
+The primary danger to them, outside their natural predators, is human activities.
 In addition to being used as food, Nautiluses are also harvested for relics and memorabilia.
 People cherish their shells for their shape and color since the interior doubles as a good alternative for jewels.

 Nautilus enclosed in its shell since diver is close.

-Facts about the Nautilus
+5 More Facts about the Nautilus

 3. The confirmed maximum depth for Nautiluses is 2,575 ft, where the shell implodes from the pressure.